WAIN (AM): Programming

-WAIN is a primary affiliate of CBS Sports Radio, carrying the majority of its sports talk radio format.
-In addition to its CBS affiliation, the station is an affiliate of the Cincinnati Reds Radio Network.
+WAIN was a primary affiliate of Westwood One Sports Network, carrying the majority of its sports talk radio format until March 2026.
+In addition, the station is an affiliate of the Cincinnati Reds Radio Network.
 WAIN also carries local sports from Lindsey Wilson College and Adair County High School in conjunction with WAIN-FM.

 FM translator

 In addition to the main station at 1270 kHz, WAIN is relayed by an FM translator at 101.9 MHz to widen its broadcast area, especially during nighttime hours when the AM signal broadcasts with only 68 watts.